top of page

 Wyse was also co-writing a book about immigration and Latinx culture with another writer who is of genuine Latinx identity.

-Coopting this identity felt especially offensive to those who already saw Barton as racist and now saw that she was taking opportunities intended for Latinx people.
+Coopting this identity felt especially offensive to those who already saw Barton as racist and now saw that they were taking opportunities intended for Latinx people.

 More Fallout for Barton/Wyse